 IKEA has also made generous product donations for refugees across Serbia, including the furnishing of Vranje Asylum Centre and Home for Children without Parental Care „Jovan Jovanović Zmaj“, which significantly contribute to the quality of their everyday lives.

 UNHCR and IKEA Serbia have launched #ForRefugees network of companies, consisted of private sector stakeholders open to supporting refugees in Serbia: Mercator-S, Inditex, Women on the Way, French-Serbian Chamber of Commerce, Modulor, Qonnexa, Impact Hub Belgrade and Mona Hospitality Management.

 Find out more on IKEA’s engagement, as well as social and economic integration of refugees, in this article

 Mona Hotel Management

 As guests from all parts of the world are welcome in Mona Plaza, the same goes for their employees.
-Mona Hotel Management is offering sound employment opportunities for refugees and asylum seekers wishing to establish and further careers in hotels and tourism industry.
-Employment is provided for candidates with knowledge of Serbian language, which also provides for their inclusion.
+Mona Hospitality Management is offering sound employment opportunities for refugees and asylum seekers wishing to establish and further careers in hotels and tourism industry.

-Currently, hotels Mona Plaza and Argo in Belgrade, hotel Zlatibor Mona in Zlatibor, hotel Javor in Kušići and Villa Bella in Budva are a part of Mona Hotel Management company.
+Currently, hotels Mona Plaza and Argo in Belgrade, hotel Zlatibor Mona in Zlatibor and hotel Javor in Kušići are a part of Mona Hospitality Management company.

-Mona Hotel Management has been awarded with the Green Key and the Global Code of Ethics for Tourism certificates, as a proof of its socially responsible component.
+Mona Hospitality Management has been awarded with the Green Key and the Global Code of Ethics for Tourism certificates, as a proof of its socially responsible component.

 Find out more on how UNHCR Serbia supports durable solutions for refugees at this link.
 You may also want to read some of the human interest stories on how it feels to find safety and new home, as well as how UNHCR and partners help safeguard the well-being of people who were forced to flee.